 Scott Murray is an Associate Professor in the School of Architecture at the University of Illinois at Urbana-Champaign.
 His research and teaching focus on the cultural significance of building-envelope technologies of the last 100 years.
 He is the author of the books Translucent Building Skins (Routledge) and Contemporary Curtain Wall Architecture (Princeton Architectural Press).
 He is also a licensed architect with a design practice based in Urbana, Illinois.

 Clare Olsen is a licensed architect, published author and installation artist.
 She holds a Bachelor of Arts in Environmental Studies from Brown University and a Masters of Architecture with distinction from the University of California Los Angeles.
 Olsen’s research has focused on interdisciplinarity, computation, ceramics and design pedagogy.
-Her book, Collaborations in Architecture and Engineering, co-authored with engineer Sinead Mac Namara (Routledge, 2014) has received international acclaim.
+She co-authored Collaborations in Architecture and Engineering with Sinead Mac Namara (Routledge).

 Marci S. Uihlein designed public and private building projects while at Arup in San Francisco and Los Angeles.
 As an Associate Professor in the School of Architecture at the University of Illinois at Urbana-Champaign, she published several articles looking at structural engineering practice and architecture.
 She has received over $100,000 in grants and awards.
 Currently, she serves president of the Building Technology Educators’ Society, a College Fine & Applied Arts Design Research Fellow, and a member of ACSA’s Research & Scholarship Committee.

 Julian (Jialiang) Wang is an Assistant Professor in Architecture and Architectural Engineering at the University of Cincinnati.
-He receives Ph.D. in Architecture from Texas A&M University and Dr. Eng. in Building Science from Tianjin University.
+He received a Ph.D. in Architecture from Texas A&M University and Dr. Eng. in Building Science from Tianjin University.
 Before joining UC, Wang worked at the Lawrence Berkeley Laboratory, Missouri S&T, and Tsinghua University.
-Supported by NSF, EPA, AIA, and NIST, his research projects focus on interdisciplinary applications of building science to sustainable, healthy, and interactive building environment.
+Supported by NSF, EPA, AIA, and NIST, his research projects focus on interdisciplinary applications of building science in sustainable, healthy, and interactive building environments.